Real-time Anomaly Detection for Liquid Argon Time Projection Chambers: Network Training, Testing and Evaluation

 \subsubsection{Correlation with Number of Tracks}

 To validate the hypothesis that high anomaly scores correspond to multi-track segments, we compare the anomaly score with a track-count metric derived from simulation truth-level information.
+The MicroBooNE dataset consists of simulated beam neutrino interactions (which contain truth-level labels) overlaid with beam-off data collected by the detector (which is unlabeled data).
+Because this validation test relies on truth-level information, segments with only simulated beam neutrino interactions were used.

-Each simulated image in the MicroBooNE dataset includes Monte Carlo truth-level information about particle trajectories via a \texttt{/particle\_table/g4\_id} table.
+Each simulated image in the MicroBooNE dataset includes a table containing Monte Carlo truth-level information about individual particle trajectories (\texttt{particle\_table/g4\_id})~\cite{OpenSamples}.
 This identifier distinguishes between different Geant4~\cite{GEANT4:2002zbu}-simulated particles in a single interaction.
-Image-level information is stored in the \texttt{hit\_table}, in the form of ``hits'', which record signal activity (proportional to pixel intensity) on individual wires and time ticks (which can be mapped into pixels) as a result of ionization charge depositions.
+Image-level information is stored in the signal-level table (\texttt{hit\_table}), in the form of ``hits'', which record signal activity (proportional to pixel intensity) on individual wires and time ticks (which can be mapped into pixels) as a result of ionization charge depositions.

-To construct a segment-level track metric, we associate each hit to a unique track based on its \texttt{g4\_id}, and spatially cluster the hits before we can count the number of distinct tracks.
+To construct a segment-level track metric, we associate each hit to a unique track based on its Geant4 identifier, and spatially cluster the hits before we can count the number of distinct tracks.
 This clustering accounts for short-range overlaps and is robust to small fluctuations in reconstruction.
-For simplicity, we define the number of tracks $N_{\mathrm{track}}$ per segment as the number of unique \texttt{g4\_id}'s associated with hit clusters in that region.
+For simplicity, we define the number of tracks $N_{\mathrm{track}}$ per segment as the number of unique Geant4 id's associated with hit clusters in that region.
 For each cluster to be counted as unique, it needs to have at least five different hit instances.